tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 Blane still suspicious looked at me wearily.
 "Right... that's fine."

-The two of them walked away towards the doors of the second factory.
+The two of them were walking towards the second factory.

 I was going to run, but now... how would I explain it to my uncle?
 Was he involved?
 Why was he even here!?
 I leaned against some racking feeling like I was about to pass out.